mnielLab/AbEpiTope-1.0/README.md

 $ pip install git+https://github.com/mnielLab/AbEpiTope-1.0.git #install source code directly with pip
 ```
 ### Usage
-We provide an example script (demo.py) and a notebook (demo_notebook.ipynb) for running AbEpiTope-1.0 on 30 AlphaFold-2.3 predicted strucutures of antibody targeting the PD1-receptor (PDB: 7E9B).
+We provide a python code snippet hereunder as well as a notebook (demo_notebook.ipynb) for running AbEpiTope-1.0 on 30 AlphaFold-2.3 predicted strucutures of antibody targeting the PD1-receptor (PDB: 7E9B).
 These predicted structures can found under ./abag_exampledata/Cancer.

 ## Inputs